MohamedElderkaoui/MohamedElderkaoui/README.md

 </div>

 ### <div align="center">I am MOHAMED El Derkaoui Merzouk Bendoukha, I was born on January 27, 1998 in Mohamadia (Muscara (Algeria)) but I live in Ejea de los Caballeros (Zaragoza (Spain EU)).
-I am a web and java programmer, I have cerebral palsy, I have a baccalaureate I am scientific-technological and I am junior a higher technical degree in web application development</div>
+I am a web and java programmer, I have cerebral palsy, I have a baccalaureate I am scientific-technological and I am junior of a higher technical degree in web application development</div>

 - 🔭 I’m currently working on [Github Profilinator](https://github.com/MohamedElderkaoui)